raffaele-90/raffaele-90/README.md

 🔮 Future Developments

-I'm planning to develop fan management software for Linux for GPD devices.
-This software will allow you to control the RME ADI-2 FS DAC, which doesn't have native Linux software to control its parameters, but forces the user to navigate the device's complicated menu using physical buttons.
-I'm also planning to write some utilities and try to get hardware to work that doesn't work on Linux because the companies don't provide support.
-Since I don't like to leave things unfinished, I'm currently focusing all my efforts on AquaControl.
+I plan to develop Linux fan management software for GPD devices.
+This software will allow control of the RME ADI-2 FS DAC, which lacks native Linux parameter management software, forcing the user to navigate the device's complex menu using physical buttons.
+I also plan to write some utilities and try to get hardware that doesn't work on Linux because the manufacturers don't provide support.
+Since I don't like leaving things unfinished, I'm currently focusing all my efforts on AquaControl.

+It would be very helpful if you could report any problems or bugs related to the software I publish on the project pages.